-Valsartan is commonly used to control blood pressure and help prevent heart failure.
+Valsartan is a drug that controls blood pressure and helps prevent heart failure.

 The recall is due to the presence of the impurity, N-nitrosodimethylamine (NDMA).
 NDMA is an organic chemical that is in a family of potent carcinogens.
-It has been used to make liquid rocket fuel, softeners and lubricants, among other products.
-It can also be unintentionally produced through certain chemical reactions and is a byproduct from rubber tire and some pesticide manufacturing.
+It is an ingredient in liquid rocket fuel, softener, lubricants, and other products.
+It is also a byproduct from rubber tire and some pesticide manufacturing.

-Animal studies have shown that NDMA can be toxic and cause tumors in the liver, kidney and respiratory tract.
-Exposure to high levels can cause liver damage and is a probable human carcinogen, according to the US Department of Health and Human Services.
+Animal studies show that NDMA can be toxic and cause tumors in the liver, kidney and respiratory tract.
+Exposure to high levels can cause liver damage and is a probable human carcinogen, according to the US EPA.

-Valsartan is off patent and is used as a component of other generic medicines, but not all medicines containing the ingredient are involved, according to the FDA.
-The US recall includes the versions of valsartan that are made by Major Pharmaceuticals, Solco Healthcare and Teva Pharmaceuticals Industries as well as valsartan/hydrochlorothiazide sold by Solco Healthcare and Teva Pharmaceuticals Industries.
+Valsartan is off-patent and a component of other generic medicines.
+However, the FDA said that it won’t recall all medicines that contain the drug.
+The US recall includes the versions of Major Pharmaceuticals made valsartan, Solco Healthcare and Teva Pharmaceuticals Industries as well as valsartan/hydrochlorothiazide sold by Solco Healthcare and Teva Pharmaceuticals Industries.

-“We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that the valsartan sold by these specific companies does not meet our safety standards.
+“We have carefully assessed the valsartan-containing medications sold in the United States, and we’ve found that valsartan… does not meet our safety standards.
 This is why we’ve asked these companies to take immediate action to protect patients,” said Dr. Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research.